How to make an interactive video in 6 simple steps

 Branching: This is one of the most exciting features of interactive videos and allows viewers to choose which content is relevant to them.

-If you decide to use branching, Twine is free software helpful in designing branching scenarios within interactive videos to build stories.
+If you decide to use branching, Twine is free software for designing branching scenarios within interactive videos to build stories.

 Product overlays: Add product images to take viewers to a sales page or a detailed product description.

 When you preview the video and consider it finished, you are ready to publish it.
 The platform will provide a link that you can copy to your website to embed the video.